 Dr. Davis has lectured nationally on topics related to contact lenses and anterior segment disease.
 As the fifth optometrist in the United States to earn the designation of Certified Medical Investigator, Level IV, Dr. Davis enjoys lecturing to law enforcement officers and prosecutors on vision-related traffic safety and horizontal gaze nystagmus.
 She is a member of the Waynesboro Police Foundation.
 She served six years on the Board of Trustees for the Virginia Optometric Association (VOA) and continues to stay active in the VOA committee structure.
 Dr. Davis is a Fellow in the Virginia Academy of Optometry.
-She is the Virginia representative for the American Optometric Association’s Political Action Committee and serves as a legislative key person for the VOA.
+She is the past Virginia representative for the American Optometric Association’s Political Action Committee.
+She currently serves as a legislative key person for the VOA.
 She is a visiting Assistant Professor of Ophthalmology at the University of Virginia and a previous member of Alcon’s Speakers’ Alliance.
 Dr. Davis was selected as Virginia’s Young Optometrist of the Year in 2007.

 Dr. Davis is a member of the Waynesboro Lions Club and enjoys being active and involved in her community.
 She and her husband, Taylor, are high school sweethearts and have two wonderful boys, Jackson and Rowen.
 Outside of the office, Dr. Davis loves spending time with her family and friends.
 She also enjoys music, traveling, and outdoor activities such as hiking and golf.